 Mantegna found inspiration for the scenes he created in written accounts of Caesar’s celebratory processions through Rome as well as surviving Roman antiquities.

-The Triumphs come to Hampton Court
+The Triumphs come to Hampton Court Palace

 The canvases were acquired by Charles I in 1629 when his agent Daniel Nys travelled to Italy and purchased works of art, including paintings by Titian, Raphael and Caravaggio as well as The Triumphs of Caesar.
 Soon after their addition to the Royal Collection they were brought to Hampton Court Palace, which has remained their permanent home ever since.